 At the end of the process you are taken to a long page with results.
 In the Detailed Results section, you get a good overview of how weak your password security is.
 As you can see, I have 9 duplicate passwords being used across 92 websites.
 To make things worse, I use 11 weak passwords which are easy to crack.
 Pretty worrying isn’t it?

-If you scroll down, you see a detailed list with all the websites having duplicate passwords.
-For each site, you can view the username, the password being used and its strength.
+If you scroll down, you see a detailed list of all the websites having duplicate passwords.
+For each site, you can view the username, the password used and its strength.